pprgarcia/departamento-queretaro/README.en.md

 Locally you will see a controlled error message – this is normal and secure.

 Future Ideas:

-Direct WhatsApp button from the form
+- Direct WhatsApp button from the form
-360° virtual tour
+- 360° virtual tour
-Email/SMS notifications on new leads
+- Email/SMS notifications on new leads

-Author
+Author: José Rodríguez García
-José Rodríguez García
+Full-Stack Developer
-Full-Stack Developer • Querétaro, México
+• Querétaro, México
 <pprgarcia.jr@gmail.com>